Lyft agrees to $25 million settlement with shareholders over safety-related allegations - KTVZ

 Lyft ultimately released its first-ever safety report in October 2021 in which it disclosed it received 4,158 reports of sexual assault on its platform from 2017 to 2019.
 The disclosure came more than three years after Lyft and its rival Uber committed to putting out safety reports disclosing incidents of sexual assault and abuse on their platforms after a 2018 CNN investigation into the issue.

-Both companies continue to face a number of legal claims over alleged safety incidents on their platforms.
+Both companies continue to face a number of legal claims from individuals over their alleged safety incidents on their platforms.
 A small number of claims that Lyft is facing are slated to go to trial through a coordinated proceeding later this year.

 The-CNN-Wire